Copyright policy for centres

 Secure Key Materials (SKM)

-- Centres must not pass on, upload onto school websites or discuss on any forums/social Media platforms or video sharing platforms any material which is marked as confidential and only available from the e-AQA site (SKM), eg pre-release materials/NEAs for live examinations, the most recent series of past papers which are kept confidential for one year for the purposes of mock examinations, second or third sets of specimen papers.
+Centres must not pass on, upload onto school websites or discuss on any forums/social media platforms (such as Twitter, YouTube, Tik Tok, Google Drive etc.) any AQA publications and particularly any material which is marked as confidential and only available from the e-AQA site (SKM)/Nexus Centre Services, eg pre-release materials/NEAs for live examinations, the most recent series of past papers, which are kept confidential for one year for the purposes of mock examinations, second or third sets of specimen papers.